okteto/okteto/README.md

 - `okteto up`
 - `okteto down`

+> [!NOTE]
-> It's important to note that the Okteto Open Source CLI only supports the [dev section](https://www.okteto.com/docs/reference/okteto-manifest/#dev-object-optional) of the Okteto Manifest.
+ ⚠️ Notice: The open-source version of Okteto only supports the [dev section](https://www.okteto.com/docs/reference/okteto-manifest/#dev-object-optional)  of the Okteto manifest.
+For additional features and full functionality, consider exploring the [Okteto Platform](https://www.okteto.com/get-demo/).

 We have getting started guides for the Open Source mode for the following languages: